linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 `edge-24.5.2` adds support for IPv6 (set `disableIPv6` to `false` when installing the control plane to use it).
 It also correctly sets the `backend_not_found` status on HTTPRoutes with no backends.
-Finally, it adds the Gateway API GRPCRoute resource as part of continued work on support for GRPCRoutes, although this edge release doesn't attach any functionality to the CRD.
+Finally, it adds the Gateway API GRPCRoute resource (in the `gateway.networking.k8s.io` API group) as part of continued work on support for GRPCRoutes, although this edge release doesn't attach any functionality to the CRD.

-To prevent Linkerd from installing the GRPCRoute and HTTPRoute resources from Gateway API, set `enableHttpRoutes` to `false` when installing.
+To prevent Linkerd from installing any CRDs into `gateway.networking.k8s.io`, set `enableHttpRoutes` to `false` when installing.

 ### [`edge-24.5.1`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.5.1) (May 2, 2024)